Draghi sets out plan to rebuild virus-hit Italy

 He promised reform to Italy's stifling bureaucracy, labyrinthine tax code and snail-paced justice system, as well as a focus on education, closing the gap on female employment and fighting climate change.

+In a second speech on Wednesday evening, he also pleaded for a revival of a failed policy: forcing EU countries to each take a share of the migrants arriving from across the Mediterranean, after years of Italy shouldering much of the burden.

+"As a concrete measure of solidarity, Italy -- supported equally by certain Mediterranean countries -- proposes a mechanism of obligatory redistribution of migrants," he said.

-Draghi has assembled a cabinet comprising a mix of politicians and technocrats.
-Key portfolios linked to the EU reform agenda, including the education, justice and infrastructure ministries, have been given to technocrats.
+Draghi has assembled a cabinet comprising a mix of politicians and technocrats, with key portfolios linked to the EU reform agenda given to technocrats.

-After a debate on his programme, the Senate will vote late on Wednesday on Draghi's government, before another vote in the lower Chamber of Deputies on Thursday.
+Late Wednesday, the Senate passed a vote of confidence -- 262 in favour, 40 against and two absentations -- in Draghi's government.
+There will be another vote in the lower Chamber of Deputies on Thursday.